kickstartcoding/heroku-getting-started/djangoadmin_startproject.md

 * If stuff still isn't working, use the `heroku logs` command to see error messages.

 * Consider using the Heroku online interface to change the app name from the random nonsense name to be something more appropriate.

 ## Tip: Postgres on Heroku

 By default, Django is set-up to use SQLite.
-This has a big drawback: Every time you push to Heroku, it might clear your data.
+This has a big drawback: Every time you push to Heroku, it will clear your database.
 You may want to choose to use Postgres instead.